lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 <a name="Exercise3"></a>
 ### Exercise 3: Creating Azure Data Factory ###

+The next exercise will walk you through automating a data pipeline using Azure Data Factory.
+At the end of this section you will have a data pipeline that will process data with HDInsight, move data from HDInsight to Azure Data Warehouse, and execute a stored procedure on Azure Data Warehouse to populate a summary table on a daily schedule.
+This is a canonical workload whereby you will use HDInsight for large batch processing and move data to a relational structure where it can be readily consumed by end user reporting and analysis tools.
+You will also be introduced to the Monitoring tool for Azure Data Factory.

+All JSON assets to create the Data Factory objects are available in _Module2-GainInsights\Setup\Assets\DataFactory_.

+_Data factory key concepts_

 Azure Data Factory has a few key entities that work together to define the input and output data, processing events, and the schedule and resources required to execute the desired data flow.

 - **Activities**: Activities define the actions to perform on your data.
 Each activity takes zero or more datasets as inputs and produces one or more datasets as outputs.